Master of Arts for Teachers of Mathematics (MAT)

 This graduate degree program requires three consecutive summers to complete.
 Each summer we offer a two-course sequence covering a main topic of high school mathematics, a course that introduces and uses technology to support this main sequence, and an additional supporting course on a related high school topic.
 Through these courses, we focus on expanding your mathematical knowledge to help build your expertise.

-Although specific prerequisites for the courses are minimal, students are expected to have completed several quarters of calculus and a linear algebra or matrix methods course.
+Although specific prerequisites for the courses are minimal, students are expected to have completed several semesters of calculus and a linear algebra or matrix methods course.
 Candidates must have teacher certification issued in the US.

 All applicants for the MAT program are automatically reviewed for partial scholarship eligibility at the time of application.
 Apply by April 15 for full consideration.